Monday 9th October, 2023

 As you can see the massage gun in the middle is basically a t-bar with a jack-hammer mechanism.
 Compared with the vibration massager the head of the massage gun goes up and down a lot more, and is designed to drive into the muscle rather than send in vibrations.

 Massage gun marketers will tell tell you that driving the head in increases penetration.
-However, it is the vibrations that have the therapeutic effects, and if you've ever used a vibration massager you’ll know that the vibrations can go right through you.
+While they do drive their heads in it is the vibrations rather than the head penetration that has the therapeutic effects, and vibrations penetrate much further.
+That is why with their head just sitting on the surface ultrasound units (vibrations at a different frequency) can penetrate deeply for therapy and imaging.
+If you've ever used a genuine vibration massager you’ll know that the vibrations can go right through you.

-I don’t know of any scientific information that says driving the head in like a jack-hammer does anything worthwhile.
-Realistically the only thing it’s good for is hurting you.
-What’s going to happen if you use one of the hard plastic jackhammer heads and drive it into a nerve or blood vessel?
+Realistically the only thing driving the head in does is potentially hurt you.
+What will happen if you drive one of the hard plastic jackhammer heads into a nerve or blood vessel?
 Even using a percussion massager on muscles is not safe.
-There’s a journal report of someone nearly dying from internal bleeding after using one to help recover after a bike ride (2)
+There’s a journal report of someone nearly dying from internal bleeding after using one to help recover after a bike ride (2).
+Another report discusses a massage gun user who suffered hemothorax (bleeding in the lung cavity).
+This condition is usually associated with blunt force trauma (5).

 What scientists think of percussion massage